 YOUR GUIDE TO BREAST ENGORGEMENT REMEDIES

-New moms often ask me how to tell if your milk is coming in.
-I tell them that, while the early signs can be subtle, there should be a point when you look in the mirror and say, “Whose breasts are these because mine have never looked like this before.”
+New moms often ask me how they will be able to tell if their milk is coming in.
+I tell them that the early signs can be subtle, but then there should be a point when you look in the mirror and say, “Whose breasts are these because mine have never looked like this before.”

 Getting engorged breasts when your milk comes in is common.
 Approximately two-thirds of new moms report moderate amounts of breast engorgement when their milk comes in (Source).